Rotate your cluster credentials

 We recommend that you check your credential lifetime before and after you perform a credential rotation so that you know the validity of your cluster root CA.

-To check your credential lifetime, run the following command:
+To check the credential lifetime for a single cluster, run the following command:

 gcloud container clusters describe CLUSTER_NAME \